occupationMeasurement/occupationMeasurement/README.md

 There are three main ways of using this package, with varying degrees of flexibility and convenience:

-1. Use the included shiny app which provides all functionality to run your own survey out-of-the-box.
+1. Use the included shiny `app()` which provides all functionality to run your own survey out-of-the-box.
-2. Use the included JSON API to connect your own survey or application for maximum flexibility.
+2. Use the included JSON `api()` to use the package with your own survey-tool or application for maximum flexibility.
-3. Use the R functions themselves to implement your own custom functionality.
+3. Use the R functions directly to implement your own custom functionality or package.

-For a more detailed introduction refer to the `vignette("occupationMeasurement")`.
+For a more detailed overview of the package refer to `vignette("occupationMeasurement")`.

-### 1. Using the interactive Shiny App
+### Using the interactive App

-To start the interactive shiny app just run the `app()` function.
+The interactive app can be started with the function `app()` function.
+More information about the interactive app can be found in `vignette("app")` and the help page `?app`.

 ```r
 # Run the interactive shiny app